Tokyo Stroll Supplement: Tokyo on the Cheap, the basics of keeping your expenses down

 - Consider going to an izakaya, Japanese pubs, rather than more expensive clubs.
 After all did you travel all the way to Japan to go to the type of venue that is at home?
 Izakaya are very homey places that welcome anyone, don't be surprised if another customer buys you a treat, reciprocate and enjoy.
-Also be aware that the U.S. embassy in Japan has released a warning to avoid bars and clubs in trendy Roppongi area as people have had their drinks spiked and woken up later to find their bank accounts tapped for large amounts or even drained.
+Also be careful in the trendy Roppongi area and Kabukichō as people have had their drinks spiked and woken up later to find their bank accounts tapped for large amounts or even drained.

 - Events and festivals.

-- Events are often in public places with no special charges.
+- Many events are in public places with no special charges.
 Festivals are always free and a good way to see a bit of local color, and they usually have stalls with great food.